markdown-it/markdown-it/README.md

 })
 ```

-Of cause, you can add your own rules or replace default one with something
+Of course, you can add your own rules or replace default ones with something
 more advanced, specific for your language.

 ### More extras

-This extentions are enabled by default:
+These extensions are enabled by default:

 - [Strikethrough](https://help.github.com/articles/github-flavored-markdown/#strikethrough)
 - [Tables](https://help.github.com/articles/github-flavored-markdown/#tables) (GFM)